reillychase/cash-register-pi/README.md

 4. I'm using an Etekcity Roverbeats T3 Bluetooth speaker, so I paired that under Bluetooth > Add device and right clicked on the volume control to change the audio output to that device.

-5. Open a terminal and run the following commands, make sure to set your Stripe API key in the last command:
+5. Open a terminal and run the following commands, make sure to set your Stripe API key in config.ini:

 cd /home/pi